 This term is used to describe advertisement features, the content of which is paid for and controlled by the advertiser, or jointly controlled with Trusted Reviews.
 This type of content is created by our commercial teams in collaboration with the advertiser, who will have the right to approve the content and suggest amendments.
 The content is subject to the regulation of the Advertising Standards Authority, the UK’s independent regulator of advertising across all media.

 Trusted Reviews never allows its Reviews article format to be used in the above.

-We endeavour to follow the above standards in all that we do.
 If you find that we’re falling short, please email the editor and we’ll do our best to put it right.